 The MTU of Rosen MVPN tunnels is hardcoded to 1468.
 For each MVPN, the PIM joins are packed into a single packet up to a size of 1468 bytes.
 MVPN signaling does not take into account the BIER header size when the Rosen tunnels are signaled over the BIER domain.

-The configure service vprn pim mtu-over-head mtu-value command reduces the Rosen tunnel MTU to allow a BIER header to be added without exceeding the network MTU.
-The tunnel MTU is reduced by the number of bytes specified by the mtu-value parameter of the mtu-over-head command.
+Use the following command to reduce the Rosen tunnel MTU to allow a BIER header to be added without exceeding the network MTU, and to reduce the tunnel MTU by the number of bytes specified for the MTU value.